Category Archives: Au Pair Tips

 The best advice for driving in bad winter weather is not to drive at all, if you can avoid it.
 Don’t go out until the snow plows and sanding trucks have had a chance to do their work, and allow yourself extra time to reach your destination.

 If you must drive in snowy conditions, make sure your car is prepared, and that you know how to handle road conditions.
-It’s a good idea to always keep at least a half tank of gas in your car, especially in winter months where you could get stranded.
-It’s helpful to practice winter driving techniques in a snowy, open parking lot, so you’re familiar with how your car handles.
+It’s a good idea to always keep at least a half tank of gas in your car, especially in winter months when you could get stranded.
+It’s helpful to practice winter driving techniques in a snowy, open parking lot to familiarize yourself with how your car handles.
 Consult your owner’s manual for tips specific to your vehicle.

 Driving Safely on Icy Roads